 In some states, wildlife rehabilitators work on a volunteer basis and do not get paid.
 Wildlife rehabilitators may even have to pay for their own supplies and equipment, according to the Rhode Island Department of Environmental Management (www.dem.ri.gov).
 The U.S. Bureau of Labor Statistics (BLS) reported a median annual salary of $21,010 in May 2015 for nonfarm animal caretakers, which may include wildlife rehabilitators (www.bls.gov).

 Job Outlook for Wildlife Rehabilitators

-The BLS projected that employment of animal care and service workers would increase 15% from 2012-2022.
+The BLS projected that employment of all animal care and service workers would increase 11% from 2014-2024.
 The majority of wildlife rehabilitator jobs are found in heavily populated areas, according to the NWRA.
 Large wildlife rehabilitation facilities tend to be located where human-wildlife interactions are the most common.

 In summary, wildlife rehabilitators care for injured or abandoned wild animals, particularly in areas where human-wildlife interactions are common.
 They don't need formal education, but can seek certification, such as that offered by the Wildlife Rehabilitation Council.
 Some states require wildlife rehabilitators to hold a permit in order to practice.